OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 essentially shortcuts that condense arbitrarily complex (sequences of) commands accessible as single-word keywords.

+In this example:

-First, we change the meaning of the `emacs` command to automatically apply the option `-nw`.
+- We change the meaning of the `emacs` command to automatically apply the option `-nw` (synonym to `--no-window-system`).
   This force the Emacs editor to open within the terminal rather than attempting to open it as a GUI (i.e., windowed) application.

-Then, we change the meaning of the `R` command to automatically apply the option `--no-save`.
+- We change the meaning of the `R` command to automatically apply the option `--no-save`.
-This forces the R program to discard the workspace at the end of each session instead of offering to save the workspace to a file.
+  This forces the R program to discard the workspace at the end of each session instead of offering to interactively save the workspace to a file.
   Large workspaces
   -- that contain many objects or large data sets -- can significantly increase the time that it takes for R sessions to start and end (up to several minutes).

 ```bash
 alias emacs='emacs -nw'